 The Texas Department of Transportation has committed to continuing its work to address and, to the extent feasible, mitigate or resolve the many identified concerns.
-At the time of development of this MOU in August 2020, Segment 3 of the NHHIP is advanced to the point of significant planning, design, and included in the 2021-2024 Transportation Improvement Program.
+At the time of development of this TPC Resolution in January 2021, Segment 3 of the NHHIP is advanced to the point of significant planning, design, and included in the 2021-2024 Transportation Improvement Program.
 Segments 1 and 2 are not at this stage and are appropriate for continued refinement and community engagement prior to advancement.

 II.
-MOU PURPOSE AND PARTIES
+PURPOSE AND PARTIES

-This Memorandum of Understanding ("MOU") documents the commitments from the City of Houston, Harris County, Metropolitan Transit Authority of Harris County, Texas Department of Transportation, and the Transportation Policy Council of the Houston-Galveston Area Council ("Parties" or individually a "Party") to cooperate as described herein to better address planning and implementation efforts of the NHHIP.
+This TPC Resolution ("Resolution") documents the commitments from the City of Houston, Harris County, Metropolitan Transit Authority of Harris County, Texas Department of Transportation, and the Transportation Policy Council of the Houston-Galveston Area Council ("Parties" or individually a "Party") to cooperate as described herein to better address planning and implementation efforts of the NHHIP.

-The purpose of the MOU is to:
+The purpose of the Resolution is to: